Gut Health

 • digestion and nutrient status

-• the health of your immune system (think chronic or recurring infections, allergies, autoimmunity)
+• the health of your immune system (like chronic or recurring infections, allergies, autoimmunity)

 • levels of inflammation